 What You’ll Need

 This frosting is made with simple ingredients.
 Butter and evaporated milk make this frosting extra creamy, while the vanilla and powdered sugar give it the perfect amount of sweetness.

 - Unsalted butter – I don’t recommend using salted butter because then you won’t be able to control the flavor by adding salt to taste separately.

 - Vanilla extract

 - Powdered sugar

+- Evaporated milk – This makes the frosting extra creamy.
 You can use whole milk in place of the evaporated milk, however you will need to refrigerate the frosting if you are not eating it immediately.